TedTschopp/tedt.org/_posts/Swiss-Folklore/2023-01-01-Wodans-Revenge.md

   - Folklore

 ---
+The Swiss Book of Legends:

-C. Kohlrusch, Schweizerisches Sagenbuch.
-Based on oral traditions, chronicles and other printed and manuscript sources.
+According to oral traditions, chronicles and other printed and handwritten sources and is accompanied by explanatory notes.

+Explanatory Notes by C. Kohlrusch.

 Leipzig 1854.

-Read in by the Mutabor Fairy Tale Foundation

 Translated by Ted Tschopp using various online tools and edited for my enjoyment.